-If you need a new ignition key, contact your dealer, who can obtain the correct key code.
-In an emergency, call Chevrolet Roadside Assistance at 1-800-CHEV-USA[®] or 1-800-243-8872 (In Canada call 1-800-268-2800).
+If you need a new ignition key, contact your dealer who can obtain the correct key code.
+In an emergency, call Chevrolet Roadside Assistance.
+See "Roadside Assistance" in the Index for more information.

 Your vehicle has a number of features that can help prevent theft.
 But you can have a lot of trouble getting into your vehicle if you ever lock your keys inside.
 You may even have to damage your vehicle to get in.
 So be sure you have extra keys.